CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 After starting the upgrade you can monitor the progress from the preview page or the Upgrade History page.

 From the preview page, a green circle with rotating arrows is shown above each step as it is working.
 Alternately, you can close the detail of the job and see a summary of all current and past upgrade jobs on the Upgrade History page.
-The job started most recently is shown at the bottom, and the data is refreshed every minute.
+The job started most recently is shown at the top, and the data is refreshed periodically.

+Switches are displayed in the order of upgrade, by role/category and within roles/categories.
+Switches that are planned for upgrade first are listed first.
+You can scroll down within a role or category to see the additional switches to be upgraded.

 {{<notice tip>}}
 If you are disconnected while the job is in progress, it may appear as if nothing is happening.
 Try closing (click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/close.svg" height="14" width="14">}}) and reopening your view (click {{<img src="https://icons.cumulusnetworks.com/52-Arrows-Diagrams/01-Arrows/arrow-right-1.svg" height="18" width="18">}}), or refreshing the page.